 Being overweight is not enough for sleeve gastrectomy surgery.
 What matters is your body mass index.
 Therefore, patients should plan the treatment after learning their body mass index.
 For sleeve gastrectomy surgery, the patient’s body mass index should be at least 35.
 They must also be between the ages of 18-65.
 Thus, gastric sleeve surgery can be performed.

-How is Gastric Sleeve Made?
+How Is Gastric Sleeve Surgery Done?

 Surgery is most often performed by laparoscopy.
 Thus, instead of making a large incision in the patient’s abdomen, 4 or 5 very small incisions are made.
 The procedure is performed by entering through these incisions with surgical instruments.
 Alignment is taken from a banana-shaped tube placed in the stomach.
 According to this alignment, the stomach is stapled and sutured.
 The stomach of the patient is thus divided into 2 parts.
 80% of the stomach is removed and the remaining stomach tube is removed.
 The incisions where the operation takes place are sutured and the process is completed.